Tag Archive for: Paul Aspelin REALTOR®

 Little Wild Horse Canyon – Our first slot canyon experience

 This hike was very impressive!
 According to All Trails map app, the loop trail is 8.1 miles through two canyons.
-We read about them and watched some YouTube videos.
-We knew we couldn’t do the full 8 miles, too much for us.
+We knew we couldn’t do the full 8 miles, it would be too much for us.
 So, we chose the Little Wild Horse Canyon side of the loop.
 It starts out wide then narrows, the smallest section was about 5 inches at the ground and about shoulder width at your shoulders.
 Sometimes we turned sideways to continue.

-There were a few spots to “scramble” or climb over large rocks.
-Nothing too strenuous for us beginners.
-It was crowded during the time we went.
-The parking lot was full.
-We knew we would stop and turn around when we hit the spot of the 6-8ft “dryfall” because we didn’t feel we could climb back up once we went down.
-However, we turned around before that because it was just too crowded and hard to pass people coming the other way in such a small space.
-We went about 1.3 miles on the trail before we turned around and we thought it was fantastic for our first time in a slot canyon.
-Amazing beauty.
-This canyon can experience a flash flood if there has been rain up stream, so be aware.
+There were a few spots to “scramble” or climb over large rocks—nothing too strenuous for us beginners.
+It was our plan to stop and turn around when we reached the 6–8 ft “dryfall” because we didn’t feel we could climb back up once we went down.
+However, we ended up turning around earlier due to the crowd and difficulty passing people in such a narrow space.
+We went about 1.3 miles on the trail before turning back and thought it was fantastic for our first time in a slot canyon.
+The beauty was truly amazing.
+Keep in mind, this canyon can experience a flash flood if there has been rain upstream, so be aware.

 Little Wild Horse Slot Canyon narrow bath between walls of rock